Resolute, Nunavut: Transportation

 Although not as busy as it once was, Resolute Bay Airport is still the core of the area, serving as an aviation hub for exploration in the region and connected by direct service to Iqaluit.
 On August 20, 2011, First Air Flight 6560 crashed into a hill while attempting to land at the airport.
-Of the fifteen people on board, twelve were killed and the remaining three were severely injured.
+Of the fifteen people on board the Boeing 737-200 jet, twelve were killed and the remaining three were severely injured.

 Within the community, most travel is by snowmobile and walking.
 Cars are limited.
 There are no taxis or public transit, but hotels offer shuttle service.

 Notable people

 Joseph Idlout, grandfather of singer Lucie Idlout and father of Leah Idlout, the community's second teacher, moved to Resolute in 1955 from Pond Inlet.
 Idlout, an Inuk hunter who was the subject of two National Film Board of Canada documentaries: Land of the Long Day, filmed in 1952 in Pond Inlet, and Between Two Worlds in 1990.
 He was for a time one of the most well-known Inuit and was shown on the back of the Canadian two-dollar bill.
 Celina Kalluk, notable performer of Inuit throat singing and children's author, was born here.